Take a deep breath. Relax. Breathe evenly. And say out loud: “compost happens”.

 1. Identify a space in your garden for your compost heap.
 Semi-shade is best.
 Full sun is better than total shade.

 2. If you’re going to add kitchen scraps to your heap, then locate it close to your kitchen.
 You don’t want to, gradually, neglect it because it is inconvenient.
 In the end we, like water, find the easiest path to get things done (or not done).
+It's important to keep the passion going.

 4. Build your initial pile in layers.
 Just as if you’re making a lasagne or even a trifle (but don’t add brandy).
 The bottom layer should consist of twigs and sticks; these are to provide airflow up and through the compost.
 Then layer alternating layers of green or brown material with the last top layer being brown.
 Between layers you can also add natural activators such as soil, old compost, animal manures.
 Water generously between layers.

-5. If you’re doing an open heap, build this to a height of sound 1-1.5m.
+5. If you’re doing an open heap, build this to a height of around 1-1.5m.
 Any higher and it will be difficult to manage.
 Any smaller and you don’t get a critical mass to generate good heat.

 7. After about two to three weeks turn your heap.
 This mixes the brown and green together and also re-oxygenates the contents.
 If you have a three bin system, simply turn the material from your first bin into the second, middle, bin.
 You should notice that the heap is hot.
 It should not be too dry - add water if it is.
-And it should have started turning brown and crumbly.
+And it should have started to turn brown and crumbly.

 The whole process should take 12 to 16 weeks.
 Longer if you don’t turn so much.
 But hey, “what’s the rush?”.